-The TFOS DEWS Diagnostic Methodology Subcommittee (representing a global collaboration of scientists, clinicians, and industry representatives) reevaluated the available diagnostic tests in the context of the contemporary understanding of DED, including the updated definition.
+The TFOS DEWS Diagnostic Methodology Subcommittee (representing a global collaboration of scientists, clinicians, and industry representatives) reevaluated the available diagnostic tests in the context of the contemporary understanding of DED, including the undated definition.
+These efforts scientists, clinicians, and industry representatives) reevaluated the available diagnostic tests in the context of the contemporary understanding of DED, including the updated definition.
 These efforts resulted in a searchable database of tests for diagnosing and monitoring DED, with individual tests compiled and assessed by experts in the field and presented within standard templates (available at www.tearfilm.org/dewsreport).
 The DEWS report highlighted the importance of differential diagnosis of dry eye vs. non-DED, as well as their subtypes, which are not mutually exclusive and may be interrelated (Figure 8).